As a highly-touted prospect at Baylor University in Waco, Texas, Danny Watkins achieved a certain degree of fame in the football world.

 “It speaks to his character that he was there waiting, that he was excited to meet me and expressed his excitement, you know, shoring up the offensive line a bit.
 He explained to me that we, the O-line, is his No. 1 insurance policy, so he likes to take care of us.
 I’m pretty excited to work with him.”

 Even two weeks after being drafted by the Eagles, his meteoric rise through the football world is still a bit surreal for Watkins.

 His first passion was firefighting, a profession he first learned as a teenage volunteer at the West Kelowna fire department.

 He had never even played football before the age of 22, opting instead for hockey and rugby.

 But once on the gridiron, Watkins proved to be an immensely quick study, learning the game at an accelerated pace for two seasons at Butte College in California and for two more years at Baylor.

 “I didn’t really care for football all that much,” he said.
 “It’s funny how it turned out.
 Sometimes I still can’t believe it.”

-Pinnacle Elite’s Roy Gillespie has worked with Watkins on and off for the past five years and continues to marvel at both his work ethic, desire and natural abilities.
+Pinnacle Elite’s Roy Gillespie, who has worked with Watkins on and off for the past five years, continues to marvel at both his work ethic, desire and natural abilities.

 “He has a freakish work ethic, I mean this guy was always doing stuff on his own,” Gillespie said.
-“Even before he played football he would work out here for two hours and then spend two hours running up these stairs in Rutland.
-Plus in the evening he’d be working at the fire department, then he could to same thing the next day.
+“Even before he played football, he would work out here for two hours and then spend two hours running up these stairs in Rutland.
+Plus in the evening, he’d be working at the fire department, then he could do same thing the next day.